NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 SMSS bytes once per RTT, whereas CUBIC may increase cwnd much more aggressively.
-Additionally, CUBIC recommends the HyStart++ algorithm {{!I-D.ietf-tcpm-hystartplusplus}} for slow start, which allows for cwnd increases of more than SMSS bytes for incoming acknowledgments during slow start while this behavior is not allowed as part of {{!RFC5681}} standard.
+Additionally, CUBIC recommends the HyStart++ algorithm {{!I-D.ietf-tcpm-hystartplusplus}} for slow start, which allows for cwnd increases of more than SMSS bytes for incoming acknowledgments during slow start, while this behavior is not allowed as part of {{!RFC5681}} standard.

 Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor